Why should you care about complexity leadership?

 There is little empirical evidence for the success of complexity leadership

 The main weakness in complexity leadership theory is the paucity of empirical research on the dimensions underlying the model.
 Most of the evidence for the effectiveness of the model is illustrated in computation modelling and case studies.
 More rigorous methodological approaches are needed to determine the full effectiveness of complexity leadership theory.

 The theoretical framework is useful for organizations operating in a turbulent environment and so far the research has supported the central tenets of the model.
 However, the lower rating for this construct is due to the reliance on computational modelling and case studies to support the theory.
 More empirical quantitative research is needed to support the validity of CLT.

-Complexity leadership theory (CLT) focuses on emergent processes within complex systems
+- Complexity leadership theory (CLT) focuses on emergent processes within complex systems

-Leadership needs to operate at all levels in a process-oriented, contextual, and interactive fashion
+- Leadership needs to operate at all levels in a process-oriented, contextual, and interactive fashion

-Complexity leadership theory emphasizes social interactions within a network
+- Complexity leadership theory emphasizes social interactions within a network

-It is important that senior executives enable rather than dictate the processes that enable organizational change
+- It is important that senior executives enable rather than dictate the processes that enable organizational change

-Complexity leadership behaviors improve team performance, increase the ability of the organisation to adapt and innovate, and promote quality outcomes
+- Complexity leadership behaviors improve team performance, increase the ability of the organisation to adapt and innovate, and promote quality outcomes

-More rigorous research is needed to test the propositions contained within complexity leadership theory
+- More rigorous research is needed to test the propositions contained within complexity leadership theory

-References & further readings
+References & further reading